woocommerce/woocommerce/CONTRIBUTING.md

 Write the translated entry in this column and translate the entry description as well.
 Don’t change other columns headers and value, but feel free to add new entries.

-Here you can find detailed instructions about [how to prepare a CSV to import in the GlotPress' glossary](#).

 When your CSV is ready, import it on GlotPress.

 _**Warning**: Importing a CSV does not replace existing items, they will be created again.
 We suggest to import them only when first creating the glossary._